FAQ: Psychology Email Distribution Lists

 How do I know if I'm on the right lists?

 You need to know your Mailman password in order to see what lists you are on.
 Here are the steps for finding your password:

-Go to the bottom of any list info page and click on "Unsubscribe or Edit Options" At the next screen click on the "remind" button under "Password Reminder."
+Go to the bottom of any list info page for which you are a member and click on "Unsubscribe or Edit Options" At the next screen click on the "remind" button under "Password Reminder."

 Clicking the remind button will have your Mailman password sent to your email box.
 Get the password and then return to the info page above.
 Now when you click on the "Unsubscribe or Edit options" button you will be taken to a log-in screen where you will enter your email address and the default password just sent to you.
 Once in your mailing list configuration page you will have many options like changing your password and seeing what other lists you are on.
 Scroll down the page a bit and you will see a button for "List my other Subscriptions" under the section titled: "Your other lists.ucla.edu subscriptions"

 All other lists that you are a member of on the UCLA Mailman system will be displayed.

 How can I see the members of a list?

-Go to the list info page (use psych-all for this example) and scroll down to the bottom.
-Under the section titled: "Psych-All Subscribers" click on “visit the subscriber list.”
+Go to the list info page and scroll down to the bottom.
+Click on “visit the subscriber list.”

 Can I unsubscribe?

 You may submit a request to be unsubscribed.
 Most of our lists require that the list owner approve that you be unsubscribed however, so this might not happen for you automatically.

 Who is allowed to send messages to the lists?